Wonder No.8

-Wonder No.8 is the debut and only studio album by British girl group Honeyz.
-It was first released on 23 November 1998 and then re-released with extra tracks on 1 November 1999.
+Wonder No.8 is the only album by British R&B girl group Honeyz.
+It was first released on 23 November 1998 and then re-released on 1 November 1999 with new artwork, a slightly altered track listing and two new tracks.

-Three singles were lifted from the original version with founding member Heavenli Abdi ("Finally Found", "End of the Line" and "Love of a Lifetime") and two more from the re-released version with new member Mariama Goodman ("Never Let You Down" and "Won't Take It Lying Down").
+Three singles were released from the original version with founding member Heavenli Abdi ("Finally Found", "End of the Line" and "Love of a Lifetime") and two more from the re-released version with new member Mariama Goodman ("Never Let You Down" and "Won't Take It Lying Down").
 All five singles reached the top ten of the UK Singles Chart, whilst the album was certified gold.